-Currently, we offer an extended unit/parish-based internship unit (October-May) and a three-unit CPE Residency that begins in August.
-For more information, please contact Amy Canosa at 919-862-5646.
-To download an application for a CPE unit/residency, please click here.
+Currently, we offer an extended unit/parish-based internship unit (October-May), a summer intensive unit (May-August) and a three-unit CPE Residency that begins in August.
+For more information, please contact Amy Canosa at 919-862-5646 or download the CPE Unit residency application.

 Duke Raleigh Hospital is recognized as Leader in LGBTQ Health Care Equality by the Human Rights Campaign’s Healthcare Equality Index.
 Because we are part of the larger Duke University Health System, our LGBTQ+ identified patients gain access to all Duke’s unique LGBTQ support resources including services at the Duke Family Medicine Center.